Satak/terraform-setup-powershell/README.md

-# terraform-install-powershell
+# Terraform Install and Setup module for Powershell

-Terraform installation module for Powershell
+Automate your Windows Terraform installation process